aqeel13932/APES/README.md

 TODO
 ====
-1. Use parallaize FOV_Calculator for better performance (pull requests are welcome :) ).
+1. Parallelize FOV_Calculator for better performance (pull requests are welcome :) ).
 2. Improve the documentation.